difflog-project/bingo/README.md

 **NOTE 1:** The Bingo system is agnostic of the underlying static analysis.
 Per our description in the PLDI 2018 paper, we nominally assume that the analysis is expressed in Datalog.
 However, the code we provide here can more generally work with any analysis that can be conceptualized as consisting of derivation rules which are repeatedly instantiated until fixpoint.
-In particular, we assume that the analysis produces a set of output conclusions (a subset of which are reported to the user as warnings) and a derivation graph which connects them together.
+In particular, we require that the analysis produces a set of output conclusions (a subset of which are reported to the user as warnings) and a derivation graph which connects them together.
 In the terminology that follows, the alarms are reported in a file named `base_queries.txt`, the analysis rules are listed in a file called `rule_dict.txt`, and the derivation graph is contained in a file called `named_cons_all.txt`.